Nudimension

 Nudimension were a francophone French Canadian new wave/synthpop band from Montréal, Canada who were active between 1982 and 1989.
-The band were composed of lead singer/composer Louie Louie (real name Louis Rondeau), non musician Marc Fontaine and - for a period - vocalist Anne Marie Cyr.
-They are best known for their 1983 single “Amour Programmé”.
+The band were composed of lead singer/composer Louie Louie (real name Louis Rondeau), non musician and producer Marc Fontaine and–for a period–vocalist Anne Marie Cyr.
+They are best known for their 1983 single "Amour Programmé".

 The band achieved moderate success in the French-speaking regions of Canada and Europe releasing 5 singles and achieving regular radio play.
-The band also appeared on a number of North American TV stations during the early 1980s at the genesis of synthpop and music video.
+The band also appeared on a number of North American television stations during the early 1980s at the genesis of synthpop and music video.

 Principally recording in their native French language, they achieved crossover success in Anglophone Canada and Europe often recording English versions of their original songs.

 Although they ceased recording in the early 1990s, an album of greatest hits was released retrospectively in 2009 on the Musi-Video label.